Hemanth-K-9625/Bengaluru_House_Price_Prediction/README.md

 -Price

 The dataset contains real-world inconsistencies such as missing values, range-based square footage, and outliers, making it suitable for practical data science applications.
+---

- Tech Stack
+## Tech Stack

-Python

-Pandas

-NumPy

-Matplotlib

-Scikit-learn
+-Python

+-Pandas

+-NumPy

+-Matplotlib

+-Scikit-learn

-Jupyter Notebook
+-Jupyter Notebook
+---

- Project Workflow
+## Project Workflow

-Data loading and initial exploration
+-Data loading and initial exploration

-Data cleaning and handling missing values
+-Data cleaning and handling missing values

-Feature engineering (price per sqft, location encoding)
+-Feature engineering (price per sqft, location encoding)

-Outlier detection using domain knowledge and statistics
+-Outlier detection using domain knowledge and statistics

-Dimensionality reduction
+-Dimensionality reduction

-Model training and evaluation using cross-validation
+-Model training and evaluation using cross-validation
+---

- Model & Evaluation
+## Model & Evaluation

 Model Used: Linear Regression

 Evaluation Method: K-Fold Cross Validation

 Linear Regression was chosen due to its strong performance after preprocessing and its interpretability.
 The model generalizes well to unseen data when combined with proper feature engineering.
+---

- Key Insights
+## Key Insights

 Location is a major factor influencing house prices.

 Data preprocessing has a larger impact on performance than model complexity.

 Simpler models can perform effectively when data is well-prepared.
+---

- Limitations
+## Limitations

 The dataset does not include features such as property age, amenities, or proximity to transport.

 Market trends and time-based price fluctuations are not considered.
+---

- Future Improvements
+## Future Improvements

 Add more real estate features (amenities, floor number, year built).

 Experiment with advanced models like Random Forest or XGBoost.

 Deploy the model using Flask or FastAPI for real-time predictions.
+---

- Repository Structure
+## Repository Structure

 bangalore-home-price-prediction/

 │

 ├── data/

 │   └── Bengaluru_House_Data.csv

 │

 ├── notebooks/

 │   └── banglore_home_prices_final.ipynb

 │

 ├── README.md

 ├── requirements.txt
+---

- Author
+## Author

 Hemanth Kumar
 Aspiring Data Scientist / ML Engineer